viet34tqc/schema-generator/README.md

 ### Adding New Schema Types

-1. Add the schema type to `src/api/mockData.js` in the `schemaTypes` array
+1. Add the schema type to `src/constants/index.ts` in the `schemaTypes` array
-2. Define the schema fields in `src/api/schemaFields.js`
+2. Define the schema fields in `src/api/schemas/` directory
+3. Export the schema from `src/api/schemas/index.ts`
-3. The schema will automatically appear in the dropdown
+4. The schema will automatically appear in the dropdown

 ### Adding New Field Types